microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

     Users don't need to care about the deployment type in v2 configuration.
     Just configure the resources to deploy to the Web App.

-    It will use the zip deploy for fast and easy deploy.
-    But if the artifact(s) are war package(s), war deploy will be used.
-    Mix deploying war packages and other kinds of artifacts is not suggested and will cause errors.
+    By default, it will use the zip deploy which is fast and easy to complete the deployment.
+But if the artifact(s) are war package(s), war deploy will be used.Don't suggest mixing war packages and other kinds of artifacts.
     ```xml
     <configuration>
     ...